Leayal/PSO2-Launcher-CSharp/README.md

   - Add or remove RSS Feeds by URLs (When adding, the `Default` Base Handler should be sufficient for most cases).
   - Plugin system is available to add more handler to handle special RSS Feeds.
   - `Deferred Refresh` setting per-feed allows the user to customize which feed will be actively refreshed: If enabled, this `deferred refresh` will stop any unfocused RSS feeds (in UI) from refreshing the feed data, only when they're focused (or being in the UI view) that they start to refresh data.

+### Launcher arguments:
+- `--tray`: Launch the launcher and minimize to tray immediately.

 # UI Previews
 - Theming: User can let the launcher sync with Windows 10's `Dark|Light App Mode` setting or manually select a theme that you prefer.